Micholms/Graphormer_IR_user_friendly/README.md

     bash predict_quick.sh  <MODEL-DIR> <DATA>

 where <MODEL-DIR> are the FOLDER for the model to predict with, and <DATA> the path to the data to predict with.
 The data file should be ordered as the example _SMILES_to_predict.csv_

+The prediction result will be saved in a file called pred_result.csv.
+Furhtermore, the plotted spectrum will appear (can be saved manually)